-Interest-only lifetime mortgages are relatively new in the equity release industry, and they allow you to settle the interest due every month – meaning that the size of your loan repayment never shoots up.
+Interest-only lifetime mortgages1 are relatively new in the equity release industry, and they allow you to settle the interest due every month – meaning that the size of your loan repayment never shoots up.

-If you have a reliable surplus income and would prefer to service the interest charged on your lifetime mortgage scheme and avoid it compounding, then this is the type of lifetime mortgage plans that can help you keep as much equity in your residence as possible – thus maximising the inheritance you will pass on to your family.
+If you have a reliable surplus income and would prefer to service the interest charged on your lifetime mortgage scheme and avoid it compounding, then this is the type of lifetime mortgage plans that can help you keep as much equity3 in your residence as possible – thus maximising the inheritance you will pass on to your family.

 This mostly popular with persons who can not get a conventional mortgage upon retirement, since the plans theoretically, works in the same manner as the residential interest only mortgage.

 Taking out this plan is dependent on the same group of principles as those of the standard lifetime mortgage – means you need to be aged 55 or over and own a property with a minimal worth of £70,000.

 The loan-to-valuation formula is centred on the age of the youngest applicant and the market value of your estate.
 Therefore, the older you are, the more equity you can unlock since your life expectancy is low.

 That can seem contrary to the requirements of an interest-only schemes.
 However, there are elements within some these schemes that can allow you to switch to roll-up plans at a later stage, which acts as a safeguard.